Electric Construction Equipment Market

 |

-Battery-electric mid-sized excavators for smart city and utility projects | Integration with digital platforms for predictive maintenance, quieter operations in residential zones, and alignment with Japan’s green infrastructure initiatives |
+Battery-electric excavators and digitally connected equipment for utility, infrastructure, quarrying, and smart construction projects. | Integration with digital platforms for predictive maintenance, quieter operations in residential zones, and alignment with Japan’s green infrastructure initiatives. |

 |